DONATE NOW

 Why does the application ask how we intend to use funding?

-• This question is to understand the need of organizations in Washington’s arts and culture sector.
+• This question is intended to help us better understand the needs of organizations in Washington’s arts and culture sector.
 We ask for this information for research and advocacy purposes.
 This response will not be used to calculate your award.

 My organization files a 990-N. Can I upload this document to the financial information form?

-• We cannot accept Form 990-Ns; we can only accept Form 990s or 990-EZs.
-If your organization files a Form 990-N, due to gross receipts under $50,000, please upload your most recent financial documents (including an income statement, balance sheet, and statement of cash flow) instead.
+• We cannot accept Form 990-Ns (e-Postcards); we can only accept Form 990s or 990-EZs.
+If your organization files a Form 990-N, due to gross receipts under $50,000, please instead upload financial documents (including an income statement, balance sheet, and statement of cash flow) from your most recently completed fiscal year.

 Programs and Demographic Form